fushra/meml-standard/docs/syntaxStandard.md

 // Identifier types are used specifically for variable declaration etc. identifier  = IDENTIFIER;

-// When you need to pass paramaters into a function or
+// When you need to pass parameters into a function or
 // component, you would use a destructure expression.
 // They only take in identifiers and WILL NOT take in
 // literals